-Definition of Service: The SCKLS facility offers a large training / meeting room that seats 40-60 as well as two small meeting rooms that seat 16 each.
-A 16 person lab is equipped for videoconferencing and computer training.
-The other two rooms are suitable for meetings.
+Definition of Service: The SCKLS facility offers a large training / meeting room that seats 40-60 as well as three small meeting rooms that seat 16 each.
+A 16 person lab is equipped for web videoconferencing and another is set up for computer training.
 SCKLS member libraries and library-related groups are encouraged to use the SCKLS facility free-of-charge for meetings and training.